How to choose and replace a pvc patio roof (with pros and cons)

 • What’s your budget?
 Can you afford to get the best?

 • Do you want some light penetrating through?
-Or to completely block it?
+Or to completely block a hot southern sun?

 • Think you want clear?
 I suggest to stand under some in hot sun to determine if it’s enough protection for your desires.
 I found them too bright and hot for my own needs.